Skip to main content

 On your laptopRuns on local machine

-Set a default instance type when defining a UDF:
+Set a default engine when defining a UDF:

 ...

-In Workbench, UDFs with a non-realtime instance type will prompt for confirmation before running as a batch job.
+In Workbench, UDFs with a batch engine will prompt for confirmation before running.

 All AWS instance types